darkogligorijevic/drowsiness-detection/README.md

 - The facial landmarks predictor model is provided by dlib.

 ## Configuration
-The drowsiness alert system provides several configuration options that users can adjust to customize the behavior of the alert system.
+The drowsiness detection alert system provides several configuration options that users can adjust to customize the behavior of the alert system.
 These options include:
 - `EAR_THRESHOLD`: The threshold for detecting closed eyes.
 - `ALERT_DURATION`: The duration (in seconds) for triggering the drowsiness detection alert.